rvthak/Makefile-Maker/README.md

 A small simple program that creates makefiles automatically

 Repository includes:

--source code makefileMK.c
+1) Source code makefileMK.c
--a linux executable (maker)
+2) A linux executable (maker) //compiled in ubuntu 64 bit
--an example makefile that was made with the program about itshelf
+3) An example makefile that was made with the program about itshelf

-NOTES:
+Notes:
 1) The program takes one parameter only (the wanted name for the final executable)
 2) The names of the project files can be given manually after (with .c extention)
 3) The proposed way to give the project file names is with: ls *c | ./maker myprog